 Often used by coffee lovers, “full-bodied” is understood as intense, powerful, and marked by a beautiful bitterness.

-These are coffees often used for espresso or Italian coffee, whose concentrated liquor is appreciated.
+These are coffees often used for espresso or Italian coffee, where concentrated liquor is appreciated.

-They are often also marked by their sweetness and full, generous body.
+They are often also marked by their sweetness and fullness.

-Lightness is not necessarily immediate in coffee and is often associated, in France and Southern Europe, with a lack of substance.
+Lightness is not necessarily popular in the coffee world and in France and Southern Europe, is often associated with a lack of substance.

 The famous sock juice, like the color of coffee, which is often expected to be black, is never a gradient of its quality or expressiveness.